Angloromani: Documentation

-Anglo-Romani was already developing in the seventeenth century although the change from the original English Romani is unclear.
+Anglo-Romani was already developing in the 17th century although the change from the original English Romani is unclear.
 The Winchester Confessions document disproves a sudden morphological change, and lends support to a strict linguistic separation between a Canting language and English Romani whose speakers used a separate and distinct Romani language when speaking amongst themselves.
 A situation which existed one hundred years later as testified by James Poulter 1775: "the English Gypsies spoke a variant of their own language that none other could understand," indicating the language was distinct from the common "Canting tongue" of England.
 Romani of that time was a language of everyday communication, of practical use, and not a secret language.

 The original Romani was used exclusively as a family or clan language, during occasional encounters between various Romani clans.
 It was not a written language, but more a conversational one, used by families to keep conversations amongst themselves in public places such as markets unintelligible to others.
 It was not used in any official capacity in schools or administrative matters, and so lacked the vocabulary for these terms.
 Such terms were simply borrowed from English.
 However, to keep the language undecipherable to outsiders, the Romani speakers coined new terms that were a combination or variation of the original English terms.
 For example, a forester is called veshengro, from the Romani word for forest, vesh; a restaurant is a habbinkerr from the words habbin, food, and kerr, house, thus literally "food-house"; and a mayor is a gavmoosh, from the words gav, village, town, and moosh, man, literally "town-man".
 Gradually, the British Romani began to give up their language in favour of English, though they retained much of the vocabulary, which they now use occasionally in English conversation – as Angloromani.

 The origins of the Romani language are in India, and the core of the vocabulary and grammar still resemble modern Indic languages like Hindi, Kashmiri, and Punjabi.
-Linguists have been investigating the dialects of Romani since the second half of the eighteenth century, and although there are no ancient written records of the language, it has been possible to reconstruct the development of Romani from the medieval languages of India to its present forms as spoken in Europe.
+Linguists have been investigating the dialects of Romani since the second half of the 18th century, and although there are no ancient written records of the language, it has been possible to reconstruct the development of Romani from the medieval languages of India to its present forms as spoken in Europe.
 Although the language remains similar at its core, it is sometimes quite difficult for Romani people from different regions to understand one another if they have not had any exposure to other dialects before.